Jakub1994/Bookwithrecepies/README.md

 - MaterializeCss is a framework based on Css.
 I used it to design the project.
 - JQuery, used to simplify DOM manipulation.
 ## Coding and Storing Platforms:
-- Github: Used to store my project and and also throughout the creation process for all the needed changes.
+- Github: used to store my project and throughout the creation process for all the needed modifications.
-- Gitpod: Platform used for coding and storing repository.
+- Gitpod: a platform used to code and store the repository.
 - Visual Studio Code : Windows platform used to modiffy the project on my device.
 # Testing
-App was tested on the few devices.In the every page were checked buttons , navigation, database response, account response.
+The app was tested on several different devices.
+All buttons, the navigation, the database and account responsiveness where tested in each and every page.
+Tested in every page:
 ### Home
-In this page I checked :
-- Collapse effect in the recipes
+- The collapse effect for every recipe.
-- Delate button response
+- The delete button responsiveness.
-- Edit button functionality
+- The edit button functionality.
-- Recipes written in "Add recipe" side, Get developed as should.
+- If the recipes written in the "Add recipe" sections were added to the home page correctly.
 ### Register
-In this page:
-- Username input: maximum and minimum characters, green colour effect under the text while text is passed and is ready to go furder, red if need more corrects.
+- Username input: maximum and minimum number of characters, green color effect under the text while text is passed and is ready to go further, red if need more corrects.
 - Password input: maximum and minimum characters , text hideed,  green effect under the text when everything is entered correctly, red if need get modified.
-- submit button sending filled inputs to mongodb database and create new account.
+- Whether the "Submit" button sends the user's input to the mongodb database and creates a new account.
 - under the submition navigation to the login.
-### Log in
+1### Log in
-Everything that was sent to mongodb by the registration page has been put into empty pools to see if this data creates a new account, everything on this page has the same properties as on the registration page, the text under the button for data approval takes us to registration.
+Everything sent to MONGODB in the "Register" page has been put into empty pools to see if this data creates a new account. everything on this page has the same properties as on the registration page, the text under the button for data approval takes us to registration.
 ### My Profile
-After loging into the site, it takes us to the "My Profile".
-On this site has been checked:
-- effect provided for the description
+- Whether the user is redirected to the "My Profile" page right after logging in.
+- Whether the description of every page (Home, My Profile, Log out) appears after clicking on its name.
-- navigation to the pages provided to describe
+- The navigation to the every page when clicking on their respective buttons.
 ### Add Recipe
-As the last page I decided to test "Add Recipe"
 In this part of the app needful was to check :
 - 7 text inputs : maximum and minimum characters
 - vegan on or off lever
 - if submit button send information to the database and then sends it to "Home" as a recipe.
 ### Logout
-Functionality of the button what should exit from our profile account.
+Whether it exits the user's account or not.
 ### Footer
-- Social media links take us to the Github, Linkedin and Facebook.
+- Social media links lead to the Github, Linkedin and Facebook profiles of the owner.
-- hover effect on the email link makes him pink when you point on.
+- The hoover effect of the email link: whether it becomes pink when clicked on.
-- effect mailto on the email
+- The email's mailto effect.
 ### Navbar
-It was really important part of the project to create working navbar, navigation elements what were checked:
+A really important part of the project was to create working navbar, the navigation elements that were checked:
 - Home
 - Register
 - Login: